 The Java language possesses a variety of syntactic constructs (classes, interfaces, and primitives) all of which describe the same semantic concept.
 As shown by Eiffel and C++, there is no need for separate syntactic constructs.
-UML uses classes, interfaces, datatypes, nodes, and components as classifiers, and further constraints (e.g., via stereotypes, in OCL, via multiplicity, etc.) can be associated with classifiers to form new ones.
-Similarly sequence and collaboration express the same details, but in different ways.
-A critical question to ask about the design of a language is: why have many different ways of expressing the same concepts?
-Conceptual integrity would dictate the choice of one of the equivalent views, and find techniques to automatically check consistency of equivalent views (as in the SOMATIK tool [4]) where these additional views are felt to be necessary.
+UML uses classes, interfaces, datatypes, nodes, and components as classifiers, and further constraints (e.g. in OCL, via multiplicity) can be associated with classifiers.
+Similarly sequence and collaboration diagrams do essentially the same thing.
+Why have so many constructs do the same thing?
+Conceptual integrity would dictate the choice of one of the equivalent views, and find techniques to automatically check consistency of equivalent views (as in the SOMATIK tool [4]) where these additional views are thought to be necessary.

 By contrast, Eiffel/BON has the kind of conceptual integrity described above, that is to say a small number of powerful orthogonal descriptions that work together to describe the software product.
 At the module level, contracts can be used to express the various constraints that in UML are performed by a variety of constructs (OCL, statecharts, multiplicities and other classifiers).
 At the system level, there are only two kinds of diagrams: static class diagrams and dynamic diagrams that are closely linked with each other.
-The class diagrams show the the static structure of arbitrarily large systems (using recursive clustering and compression), and can be forward or reverse engineered from code (Section 2.1).
+The class diagrams show the the static structure of arbitrarily large systems (using recursive clustering and compression), and can be forward or reverse engineered from code (Section 2).
 Dynamic diagrams show system behaviour over time.
 Dynamic diagrams describe interactions of only those objects that are instances of classes that appear in the static class diagram.
-Messages sent between two objects can then be related to calls to features described in the class interface.
-Some current research is aimed at using this close link between static and dynamic diagrams to check consistency [?].
+Messages sent betweeen two objects can then be related to calls to features described in the class interface.
+Some current research is aimed at using this close link between static and dynamic diagrams to check consistency [20].

-&lt;sup>3For example, in language design, Meyer [9, p498] explains why multiple variants of the loop construct (e.g. test at the beginning, test at the end, provide a "for" loop for automatic transition to the next element etc.) are not needed when a single construct will be easier to remember, program and get right.
+&lt;sup>3For example, in language design, Meyer [9, p498] explains why multiple variants of the loop construct (e.g., test at the beginning, test at the end, provide a "for" loop for automatic transition to the next element etc.) are not needed when a single construct will be easier to remember, program and get right.
 Loops are hard enough as it is.

-&lt;sup>4Interfaces are included in Java to eliminate the apparent complications that arise with multiple inheritance.
+&lt;sup>4Interfaces are primarily included in Java to eliminate the apparent complications that arise with multiple inheritance.